reyabreu/reyabreu.github.io/ksp/scrapbook.md

 3. Interplanetary travel stage, using a high Vacuum ISP that will allow to reach to and from desired celestial body orbits.
 4. In case of landing on a remote celestial body, an additional lander stage _can_ be added in cooperation with the previous stage.

-The lander stage can be designed to have the **Delta-V** requirements for takeoff and landing on the remote celestial body only - using e.g. aerobraking to conserve fuel.
+The lander stage can be designed to have the **Delta-V** requirements for takeoff and landing on the remote celestial body only - using e.g. aerobraking to conserve fuel, in addition to landing gear for stability and touchdown dampening.
 Many vessels use he style of e.g. Apollo separate Lander and Orbiter where upon reaching the body's orbit, they are separated.
 The Orbiter stage remains "parked" at an appropriate circular equatorial orbit and teh lander does the descent.
-Upon return, Rendezvous and Docking
+Upon return, Rendezvous and Docking maneouvres are executed by the Lander as to reunite crew and any other objects/science/sample items.
+The reassembled craft makes its return to Kerbin.

+Some celestial bodies with very small **SOI** and low gravities don't even require a lander stage e.g. Minmus and Gilly.
+In the case of Gilly, not even landing gear is ncessary, as the vessel can reorint itself for takeoff using strong enough reaction wheels.

 ### Vessel Launch (Gravity Turns)
 As shown by [Delta-V maps][delta-v-map], the estimated amount of Delta-V required by a vessel to reach a stable circular orbit around Kerbin at an altitude of 80km, stands at around 3400m/s (3431.03 m/s is the Escape Velocity).